pj4533/SGSMultipeerVideoMixer/README.md

 SGSMultipeerVideoMixer
 ======================

-Receives the video from [SGSMultipeerVideo](https://github.com/pj4533/SGSMultipeerVideo)
+Receives the video from app(s) advertising using  [AVCaptureMultipeerVideoDataOutput](https://github.com/pj4533/AVCaptureMultipeerVideoDataOutput)

 Supports multiple streams of video, displays in a UICollectionView.